HRN EN 45020:2004, Standardization and related activities --

 process standard

-specifies requirements to be fulfilled by a process, to establish its fitness
+standard that specifies requirements to be fulfilled by a process, to establish its fitness for purpose

 service standard

-specifies requirements to be fulfilled by a service, to establish its fitness
+standard that specifies requirements to be fulfilled by a service, to establish its fitness for purpose

 interface standard